karishev/ConnectionsLabSring2022/Project1/README.md

 # Wordman
 Worlde + Hangman = Wordman

 This mobile wep game is a mix of two games: Wordle and Hangman.
 The main objective of the game is to guess a randomly picked word by using Wordle and Hangman together.
-The user has 4 guesses in Wordle part and 3 letter guesses in the Hangman part.
+The user has 4 word guesses in Wordle part and 3 letter guesses in the Hangman part.
 The game uses Random Words API for generating the random words for the game, and Word Dictionary for checking if the word written by the user is actually a real word.

 Inspiration: https://www.nytimes.com/games/wordle/index.html